 - 1. Every arithmetic average of any three consecutive strength tests equals or exceeds f'c. - 2.
-No individual strength test (average of two cylinders) falls below f'c by more than 500 psi when f'c is 5000 psi or less; or by more than 0.10f'c when f'c is more than 5000 psi."
+No individual strength test falls below f'c by more than 500 psi if f'c is 5000 psi or less; or by more than 0.10f'c if f'c exceeds 5000 psi."

-More simply stated, the concrete meets the strength specification provided that the average of three consecutive strength-tests equals f'c and that a single test is not more than 500 psi below f'c.
+More simply stated, the concrete meets the strength specification provided that the average of three consecutive strength-tests equals f'c and that no single test is more than 500 psi below f'c.
 All too often there is a rush to test core samples from the structure when a strength test result is below f'c.
 As explained above, this is not necessary in most cases.
 Even if the average of three consecutive tests is below f'c, so long as all tests are above f'c-500 psi, the Code merely requires that "steps shall be taken to increase the average strength of subsequent strength test results."
 Core testing is only required by the Code when a strength test is more than 500 psi below the specified design strength.